 Chidambaram plans to hold meetings in Singapore, Hong Kong, Frankfurt and London this month, the people said, asking not to be identified before an announcement.
-The meetings have been arranged by banks including BNP Paribas SA (BNP), Citigroup Inc. (C), Bank of America Corp.
-(BAC) and Deutsche Bank AG (DBK), according to the people.
+The meetings have been arranged by banks including BNP Paribas SA (BNP), Citigroup Inc. (C:US), Bank of America Corp.
+(BAC:US) and Deutsche Bank AG (DBK), according to the people.

 Prime Minister Manmohan Singh overhauled India’s economic policies in September to lure more foreign investment, steady the currency and lower the odds of a credit-rating downgrade to so-called junk status.
 Moderating investment and tumbling exports have sapped growth in Asia’s third largest economy.

 “The priority seems to sustain the positive sentiment, which had taken a huge beating over the last one year,” said Arun Singh, an economist at Dun & Bradstreet Information Services India Pvt. in Mumbai.
 “India is faced with a worrisome situation with record high deficits and elevated inflation and it calls for corrective steps urgently.”

 The trip comes about six months after government and central bank officials visited countries from the U.S. to Russia to attract foreign asset managers and high-net-worth investors.
 Chidambaram will meet with institutional investors as well as executives of companies, one of the people said.

 He is scheduled to be in Hong Kong on Jan.
 22 and Singapore a day later, three of the people said.
 Chidambaram will then meet investors in Frankfurt on Jan.
 28 and in London on Jan.
 29, one person said.